 Rather than simply follow a conventional approach to medical treatment, we at Addcounsel prefer a holistic approach.
 Sometimes this goes by the name of “integrative medicine”.
 For dysfunctions to be reversed and for general wellbeing to be restored, it is necessary to treat the whole person and not just the symptoms of chronic disease.
 And we know that our patterns of living can have a profound effect on the body’s ability to function correctly.

 Also, encouraging proper nutrition is a vital part of the process.
 Gut health and hormone health are particularly important because many diseases are the result of homeostatic disruption and chronic inflammation.
 An unhealthy microbiome of the gut, for instance, can exacerbate eating disorders.
-In much the same way, attention deficit hyperactivity disorder (ADHD) might be behind gaming and gambling behavioural disorders.
+In much the same way, attention deficit hyperactivity disorder (ADHD) might be behind gaming addiction

 The effects of divorce or absenteeism of parents on the developmental growth of their children can be enormous.
 It is no exaggeration to say that for some children the divorce of their parents, especially when it is acrimonious, can prove traumatic.
 Increasingly, it is being recognized that Post-traumatic stress disorder (PTSD) is linked with behavioural disorders such as alcohol and substance abuse disorder.